zuohouwei/codestyle/docs/Naming.md

 * [Class-naming](#class)
  * [Private members](#private-members)

+## All names should be in English
+Only if there is a necessity to use names from a documentation in original Language, then it's allowed, otherwise, please, use English.

 ## Abreviation Names
-Abreviation shold be written in lower-case with the capital first letter
+Abreviation shold be written in lower-case with the capital first letter When the name is connected to another, the readbility is seriously reduced; the word following the abbreviation does not stand out as it should.
 <table>
 <tr><th width="400px">Good</th><th width="400px">Bad</th></tr>
 <tr><td><pre lang="cpp">